huskydoge/CS-List/README.md

 # CS-List

-This repo intends to collect information about Professors of Computer Science (especially in the field of AI) in North America.
+This repo intends to collect information about Professors of Computer Science (especially in the field of AI) in SJTU and North America.
 Hope the information can be helpful for Summer Intern and phd applications.